RyanMcG/authorate/README.rst

 **Ubuntu**
 ::
     sudo apt-get install python-numpy python-scipy
-    # Or if you are installing from source . . .
+    # Or if you are installing for development . . .
-    sudo apt-get install -S gfortran gcc liblapack3 liblapack-dev libblas3 libblas-dev
+    sudo apt-get install gfortran gcc liblapack3 liblapack-dev libblas3 libblas-dev

 To install authorate from source: ::